IBM/mlapp/docs/integrations/azureml/getting-started.md

 mlapp aml publish-pipeline <pipeline_endpoint_name> <compute_target_name> --vm-size <vm_size> --min-nodes <min_nodes> --max-nodes <max_nodes>
 ```

+!!! note "Creating a Compute Cluster"

+    You must create a compute cluster in order to publish a pipeline.
+You can do that via the AzureML workspace.
+Look for **Compute** in the navigation and create a compute under the **Compute clusters** tab

 ### 6. Use pipeline endpoint in the AzureML UI: [https://ml.azure.com/](https://ml.azure.com/)

 - Go to "Endpoints" in the left navbar -> select "Pipeline endpoints" tab.